 - 8.1 Policy - 8.1.1 Directors and Officers should comply with the NHS Foundation Trust Code of Governance 2006, the Trust Code of Conduct and Department of Health Guidance contained in HSG 1993/5 "Standards of Business Conduct for NHS Staff" and the "Code of Conduct for NHS Managers 2002 ".
-This section of SOs should be read in conjunction with these documents. - 8.2 Interest of Directors and Employees in Contracts - 8.2.1 If it comes to the knowledge of Director or an Officer of the Trust that a contract in which he has any pecuniary interest not being a contract to which he is himself a party, has been, or is proposed to be, entered into by the Trust he shall, at once, give notice in writing to the Chief Executive or Secretary of the fact that he is interested therein.
-In the case of persons living together as partners, the interest of one partner shall, if known to the other, be deemed to be also the interest of that partner. - 8.2.2 A Director or Officer must also declare to the Chief Executive or Secretary any other employment or business or other relationship of his, or of a cohabiting spouse or partner, that conflicts, or might reasonably be predicted could conflict with the interests of the Trust in accordance with SO7.
-The Trust shall require such interests to be recorded in the register of Directors interests. - 8.3 Canvassing of, and Recommendations by, Directors in Relation to Appointments - 8.3.1 Canvassing of Directors or members if any committee of the Board of Directors directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
-The contents of this paragraph of these SOs shall be included in application forms or otherwise brought to the attention of candidates. - 8.3.2 A Director of the Board of Directors shall not solicit for any person any appointment under the Trust or recommend any person for such appointment: but this paragraph of this SO shall not preclude a Director from giving written testimonial of a candidate's ability, experience or character for submission to the Trust in relation to any appointment. - 8.3.3 Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee.

-8.4 Relatives of Directors or Officers
+This section of SOs should be read in conjunction with these documents. - 8.2 Canvassing of, and Recommendations by, Directors in Relation to Appointments - 8.2.1 Canvassing of Directors or members if any committee of the Board of Directors directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
+The contents of this paragraph of these SOs shall be included in application forms or otherwise brought to the attention of candidates. - 8.2.2 A Director of the Board of Directors shall not solicit for any person any appointment under the Trust or recommend any person for such appointment: but this paragraph of this SO shall not preclude a Director from giving written testimonial of a candidate's ability, experience or character for submission to the Trust in relation to any appointment. - 8.2.3 Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee. - 8.3 Relatives of Directors or Officers - 8.3.1 Candidates for any staff appointment shall when making an application disclose in writing whether they are related to any Director or the holder of any office under the Trust.
+Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render him or her liable to instant dismissal.

-- 8.4.1 Candidates for any staff appointment shall when making an application disclose in writing whether they are related to any Director or the holder of any office under the Trust.
-Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render him liable to instant dismissal. - 8.4.2 The Directors and every member and Officer of the Trust shall disclose to the Chief Executive any relationship between himself and a candidate of whose candidature that member or Officer is aware.
-It shall be the duty of the Chief Executive to report to the Trust any such disclosure made. - 8.4.3 On appointment, Directors (and prior to acceptance of an appointment in the case of Executive Directors) should disclose to the Board whether they are related to any other member of the Board of Directors or holder of any office in the Trust. - 8.4.4 Where the relationship to an Officer or another Director to a Director of the Trust is disclosed, SO 7 shall apply. - 8.5 External Consultants - 8.5.1 SO8 will apply equally to all external consultants or other agents acting on behalf of the Trust.
+- 8.3.2 The Directors and every member and Officer of the Trust shall disclose to the Chief Executive any relationship between himself or herself and a candidate of whose candidature that member or Officer is aware.
+It shall be the duty of the Chief Executive to report to the Trust any such disclosure made. - 8.3.3 On appointment, Directors (and prior to acceptance of an appointment in the case of Executive Directors) should disclose to the Board whether they are related to any other member of the Board of Directors or holder of any office in the Trust. - 8.3.4 Where the relationship to an Officer or another Director to a Director of the Trust is disclosed, SO 7 shall apply.

+8.4 External Consultants

+8.4.1 SO8 will apply equally to all external consultants or other agents acting on behalf of the Trust.
 The Trust's Scheme of Delegation should be adhered to at all times.